The Private Wealth & Private Client Review: Argentina

 Foreign resident individuals are taxed only on their Argentine income source through a withholding system and based on their presumed income.
 In general, foreign individuals are taxed at a 35 per cent flat rate.

-Domestic individuals are taxed upon a sliding scale ranging from 5 per cent to 35 per cent depending on the income subject to taxation.
+Domestic individuals are taxed on a sliding scale ranging from 5 to 35 per cent depending on the income subject to taxation.

-Capital gains from sales and interest derived from sovereign and private bonds, debt securities and other similar securities are subject to a 5 per cent rate (if they are nominated in Argentine pesos, without an adjustment provision) or 15 per cent rate (if they are not), for both domestic and foreign individuals.
+Capital gains and interest from sales derived from sovereign and private bonds, debt securities and other similar securities that are listed in Argentina are generally exempt for individuals and foreign residents.

 In the case of Argentine individuals, capital gains from the sale of shares or equity interest is subject to a 15 per cent rate on net income.
 The sale of shares or equity interest by Argentine individuals or foreign entities is exempt from capital gains tax in the following cases: when the shares are placed through a public offering authorised by the National Securities Commission (CNV); when the shares are traded in stock markets authorised by the CNV, under segments that ensure price-time priority and interference of offers; or when the sale, exchange or other disposition of shares is made through a tender offer regime or exchange of shares authorised by the CNV.